fecgov/fec-testing/Testing-Scripts/Test-Script_2017-08-03.md

 - How can we test candidate and committee search?*
 - How can we test individual contribution search?*

+### Compliance map questions
+Okay, for this next section, I want to ask you some specific questions about the old FEC website.

+[Direct user to classic.fec.gov]

+- Pretend you're working for Karen Handel, who recently ran for Congress in Georgia's sixth district.
+If you wanted to know about her reporting deadlines, what would you do?

+[If lost or finds another way to do it, tell user that you want to direct their attention to a specific feature and ask how they might use it to answer the question - direct them to the map and ask them to answer the question that way.
+Help with reporting and compliance > Compliance map.]

+- What is your general impression of this compliance map?

+- What do you think this part of the website does well?

+- What do you think it could do better, or what would you change about it?

 ## General questions